wmorgan/dcos-docs/1.7/usage/cli/install.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-*   [Installing the DCOS CLI on Unix, Linux, and OS X][1]
+*   [Installing the DC/OS CLI on Unix, Linux, and OS X][1]
-*   [Installing the DCOS CLI on Windows][2]
+*   [Installing the DC/OS CLI on Windows][2]

 # <a name="linux"></a>Installing on Unix, Linux, and OS X

-The easiest way to install the DCOS CLI is by clicking the signpost icon in the lower left corner of the DCOS web interface.
+The easiest way to install the DC/OS CLI is by clicking the signpost icon in the lower left corner of the DC/OS web interface.
 Or, you can manually install the CLI by following these instructions.

 #### Prerequisites

-*   A system external to your DCOS cluster that you can install the CLI
+*   A system external to your DC/OS cluster that you can install the CLI
-*   Network access from the external system to your DCOS cluster
+*   Network access from the external system to your DC/OS cluster
 *   A command-line environment, such as Terminal
 *   cURL: Installed by default on OS X and most Linux distributions.
 *   Python 2.7.x or 3.4.x: Installed by default on OS X and most Linux distributions.
 (Python 3.5.x will not work.)